-Women entrepreneurs struggle to be seen and heard in business…and life.
-I’m going to share a few ideas for women entrepreneurs to build the confidence to be seen and heard in business.
+I’m sharing a few simple but powerful tips for women entrepreneurs to build the confidence to be seen and heard.

-Some people label this behavior with fancy terms like self-sabotage, imposter syndrome, and procrastination.
+Some people label the fear of visibility with terms like self-sabotage, imposter syndrome, and procrastination.
 But really, they’re all symptoms of something deeper happening.
 And that something deeper is rooted in the same self-suppression and fear common to many of us.

-Many of us were raised in households and environments where we were encouraged to be quiet, not take up space, and only speak when spoken to.
+Many of us were raised in households and environments where we were encouraged to be demure, quiet, and not seek attention.
 Concepts like…

 ‘Good girls are seen and not heard.
 They’re demure and quiet.’